 Previously, the patient had no abnormal symptoms for more than 20 years.
-Magnetic resonance imaging (MRI) results determined that the patient's left breast implant was torn about 3 mm, the bottom of the implant was effusion, and the breast implant capsule was degenerated.
+The results of the magnetic resonance imaging (MRI) determined that the patient's left breast implant was torn about 3 mm, the bottom of the implant was effusion, and the breast implant capsule was degenerated.

 The patient was treated by Dr. Hoang Thi Phuong Lan, Tam Anh General Hospital, using a central suction system to completely remove the silicone and mucus.
-Then, the entire breast implant was surgically removed, the fibrous capsule was peeled off, and tissue samples were taken for pathology to avoid tissue inflammation and granulomas (silicoma) eroding healthy tissue.
+After that, the entire breast implant was surgically removed, the fibrous capsule was peeled off, and tissue samples were taken for pathological analysis to avoid tissue inflammation and granulomas (silicoma) eroding healthy tissue.

 PHOTO: BSCC